Bernardo-MG/library-maven-archetype/src/site/markdown/repos.md

 ### Documentation repository

+Should be a FTP server.

 The documentation repository store a Maven site for the project, similar to this one, which will also include the Javadocs.
 It will store the documentation for both the current release and the latest snapshot.

 This is a publicly accessible FTP, and any host offering this kind if access can be used.

 ### Releases repository

-This repository is expected by default to be the generic Maven repository on Bintray.
+By default, a Bintray repo.

 Both the download URL for dependencies, and the download link on the site, are configured for this.

 ### Snapshots repository

-The snapshots repository is just a publicly accessible FTP site prepared to work with Maven, and will be used both for uploading and for downloading the latest snapshots.

-There is no additional requirement for this, so it can be set on any FTP host.
-Preferably one under control of the developer.
+By default, OSS Sonatype.

+Alternatively, it is possible to use a FTP server, if one does not wish to go through the process of getting into Sonatype.

 ---

-## Bintray and linked repositories
+## Bintray and other linked repositories

 By default, the archetype is meant to be used with Bintray.
 This means that it is also possible to ask for the releases repo to be linked with JCenter and oss.jfrog.org.

-The second, oss.jfrog.org, gives an snapshots repository for open source projects, but as it is needed to ask for it, this repository is not included in the configuration.
+More importantly, Bintray also allows publishing releases into Sonatype, allowing to use Maven's default repository.